-- Provision of land to enable the schools to expand now and in the future, due to their limited spare capacity and expansion potential to accommodate future pupil demand, the lack of outdoor playing areas particularly at the girls school and inadequate car-parking and drop-off facilities at the Boy's School. - The lack of outdoor playing areas particularly at the Girls School - Inadequate car-parking and drop-off facilities at the Boy's School - Additional or expanded sports facilities to serve the growing population and local youth due to pressure on the existing facilities which serve the wider Kilmacow Parish area and not just the village communities, and the difficulties in sourcing and funding adequate land to provide these facilities.
-Additional floodlighting for the existing Sports Complex is also desired.
+- Provision of land to enable the schools to expand now and in the future, due to their limited spare capacity and expansion potential to accommodate future pupil demand, - The lack of outdoor playing areas particularly at the Girls School - Inadequate car-parking and drop-off facilities at the Boy's School - Additional or expanded sports facilities to serve the growing population and local youth due to pressure on the existing facilities which serve the wider Kilmacow Parish area and not just the village communities, and the difficulties in sourcing and funding adequate land to provide these facilities.
+Additional floodlighting for the existing Sports Complex is also desired. - A green park or amenity open space to serve the village with associated facilities and amenities to potentially include seating, picnic areas, wildlife sanctuary, conservation area, river-side walks, fishing and children's play area.
+There is support for this type of recreational facility to be provided on the green lands or 'intervening area' located between the two villages and including lands along the route of the River Blackwater.

-- A green park or amenity open space to serve the village with associated facilities and amenities to potentially include seating, picnic areas, wildlife sanctuary, conservation area, river-side walks, fishing and children's play area.
-There is support for this type of recreational facility to be provided on the green lands or 'intervening area' located between the two villages and including lands along the route of the River Blackwater. - Improved facilities for pedestrians and cyclists, including footpaths, walking/cycling routes, amenity walks including a river-side walk.
-This is particularly important given the shortage of safe routes for walking, cycling and jogging in Kilmacow and the separation of the two villages. - Improved public transport services to serve the current population as well as any future growth in population given that there is a very limited and infrequent daily bus service to and from Waterford City - the place of employment for most residents.
+- Improved facilities for pedestrians and cyclists, including footpaths, walking/cycling routes, amenity walks including a river-side walk.
+This is particularly important given the shortage of safe routes for walking, cycling and jogging in Kilmacow and the separation of the two villages. - Improved public transport services to serve the current population as well as any future growth in population given that there is a very limited and infrequent daily bus service to and from Waterford City the place of employment for most residents.
 Currently the majority of working residents commute by private car. - Additional services are considered necessary for the village centres such as for example a cafe, restaurant, chemist and other local shops and services to accommodate existing and future needs and to strengthen Kilmacow as a local service centre, in line with the County Settlement Strategy.